Eritrean Air Force: History

 The Eritrean Air Force was established shortly after Eritrean War of Independence in 1994.
-It was first established by Commander Habtezion Hadgu, who used to be an Ethiopian Air force pilot during the Mengistu regime, and later defected to the Eritrean People Liberation Front (EPLF) in the late 1980s.
-When the air force was established, Commander Hadgu called many officers who served in the Ethiopian Air force, including Col. Abraham (Chief of Staff), Col. Melake, Col. Mesfin, Col. Dr. Efrem and some others, like Major Shekay who came from Lebanon.
-His deputy was a veteran EPLF fighter, a Major General, Aka.
-Wedi Kahsay until he was sent to the northern zone as a commander of a regiment in the army.
+It was first established by Commander Habtezion Hadgu, who used to be an Ethiopian Air force pilot during the Derg regime, and later defected in the late 1980s to the Eritrean People Liberation Front (EPLF), during the Eritrean War of Independence.
+When the air force was established, Commander Hadgu called many Eritrean officers who had formerly served in the Ethiopian Air force, including Col. Abraham (Chief of Staff), Col. Melake, Col. Mesfin, Col. Dr. Efrem and others, like Major Shekay, who came from Lebanon.
+His deputy was a veteran EPLF fighter, Major General Wedi Kahsay until he was sent to the northern zone as a commander of a regiment in the army.
 The director of Air Force Intelligence and Administration was also a veteran EPLF fighter, Col. Mussie Lebassi, a member of the 72nd intelligence unit of the EPLF, which was dissolved in 1994.
-Commander Habtezion and Col. Mussie were later suspended form the air force.
-Eventually, the air force was taken over by Major General Teklay Habteselasie who is also the commander of the Sawa military training camp.
+After the Eritrean–Ethiopian War, Commander Habtezion and Col. Mussie were later suspended from the air force.
+Eventually, the air force was taken over by Major General Teklay Habteselasie, who is also the commander of the Sawa military training camp.

-The make-up of the original force was composed of aircraft that were abandoned by the defeated Ethiopian armed forces.
-The Eritrean Air Force is a smaller branch of the Eritrean Defence Forces.
-Several MiG-21s which were taken from the Ethiopian Air Force are believed to be no longer in service.
-The main airbase is Asmara AP, which is a combined civil/military base.
+The original force was composed of abandoned Ethiopian Air Force aircraft that were left shortly after Eritrea's War of Independence.
+Several of the abandoned MiG-21s, which were captured from the Ethiopian Air Force, are believed to be no longer in service.
+The main airbase is at Asmara International Airport, which is a combined civil/military base.
 Serials are sometimes, but not always, worn with 'ERAF' in front of the digits.

 The air force has experienced a number of notable defections in recent years.
 In 2012 two high-ranking officers flew the air force's only luxury airplane out of the country to Saudi Arabia and sought asylum.

-1998–2000 Eritrean-Ethiopian War
+Eritrean-Ethiopian War

 Expansion of the Eritrean Air Force (ERAF) did not occur until the Eritrean-Ethiopian War in which the two air forces fought for superiority.
 In a sort of arms race Eritrea responded to Ethiopia's purchase of Su-27s with a purchase of MiG-29s.
 In 2000 the ERAF bought eight Su-25s from Georgia, and six more MiG-29s from Moldova.
 In 2003 Eritrea also acquired several Su-27s.

-The Eritrean Air force trained and grew enormously in a short period and was able to challenge the Ethiopian army in the 1998 border conflict.
-Commander Habtezion, along with young Air Force pilots, retaliated in short time after the Ethiopian Air force, led by popular pilot General Bezabh Petros – in captivity during the liberation war and recaptured again in the 1998 war – bombed Asmara.
+The Eritrean Air force trained and grew enormously in a short period and was able to challenge the Ethiopian Air Force during the war.
+Commander Habtezion, along with young Air Force pilots, retaliated in short time after the Ethiopian Air force, led by popular pilot General Bezabh Petros – in captivity during the Eritrean War of Independence and recaptured again in the 1998 war – bombed Asmara.